How Much Electricity Does The Internet Consume

 A Brief History of Internet Energy Consumption

 The internet's energy consumption has evolved alongside its growth and development.
 In the early days of the internet, when usage was limited and data centers were smaller, the overall energy footprint was relatively modest.
-However, as the internet expanded and became more integrated into daily life, its energy consumption began to increase dramatically.
+Even so, as the internet expanded and became more integrated into daily life, its energy consumption began to increase dramatically.

 Essential Concepts: Bandwidth, Latency, and Energy Efficiency